 Be As You Are: The Coaching Paradox

-People come to see me because they want to get somewhere.
+People come to see me as a coach because they want to get somewhere.
 Away from an uncomfortable situation, or somewhere closer towards an idea of happiness.
 Where do I want to take them in this interaction?

 To stay here.
 That is my invitation.